dhomoney/agility_irules_http_docs_17/docs/class1/module1/module1.rst

-Module – This is the First Module
+Labs – Cooking with iRules Labs
 ===================================

-Describe what this module teaches here
+This is the collection of HTTP Labs.
+Here is where you get to prove you listened in class :)

 .. toctree::
    :maxdepth: 1